 Listening Together is a not for profit organization that advances the education and rehabilitation of children who are deaf and hard of hearing (DHH) around the world through parent empowerment, professional development, and public awareness.
 It is not affiliated with any companies that provide hearing loss related products or services.

-Parents and family members of children who are deaf or hard of hearing, who are learning listen and speak can participate in individual or group tele-intervention sessions to learn strategies for supporting their children.
+Parents and family members of children who are deaf or hard of hearing, who are learning to listen and speak can participate in individual or group tele-intervention sessions to learn strategies for supporting their children.
 Parents can also participate in group parent education sessions.
 In these sessions parents receive information about hearing loss and hearing technology, along with strategies to develop spoken language(s).

 Speech language pathologists, teachers of students who are deaf or hard of hearing, early interventionists, audiologists, and mainstream teachers can develop their knowledge and skills related to auditory-verbal practice, listening and spoken language intervention by participating in online courses, individual coaching, mentoring for people interested in getting Listening and Spoken Language Specialist Auditory Verbal Therapist or Auditory Verbal Educator certification (LSLS AVT / AVE).

-Awareness with parents, professionals, and communities about the impact of hearing loss and how they can provide support is crucial for positive long-term outcomes.
-Our free monthly webinars, blog posts, and other resources are available to all.
+Awareness within parents, professionals, and communities about the impact of hearing loss and how they can provide support is crucial for positive long-term outcomes.
+Our free monthly webinars, blog posts, and other resources are available to all who are interested.